chaosparrot/talon_hud/README.md

 You can use this to give an interactive experience for users to learn the ins and outs of various workflows.
 Included in the Talon HUD is a simple walkthrough for using the Talon HUD itself, but any package can make walkthroughs or workflows.

+### 7. Ability bar

+Much like the status bar, except it only allows you to show icons and can be displayed independently of the status bar.
+By default, it does not have any visual indication, but I have used it in some of my personal scripts to show movement directions.

+### 8. Cursor tracker

+This widget follows your given pointer around and can display an icon or a colour near it.
+This can be used for example to show the status of a specific thing near your eyetracking gaze through your mouse cursor.
+By default, there are no cursor indicators, they need to be programmed in using the content documentation.

 Voice commands
 ---